rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2019/december.md

 * Read about the [different stages of the device initialization process](/developer-guide/manage-machines/onboarding/setup-device/).
 * Added a new device failed error code: [DEV_E108](/developer-guide/manage-machines/onboarding/setup-device/failure-codes)

+## December 11
+Welcome to the December 11, 2019 release of rapyuta.io platform (v0.36.0).
+There are minor updates in this version that we hope you will like.

+#### Notable Fixes

+* Fixed maintenance issues.
+* Fixed User Interface bugs related to credit card payment billing.
+* Fixed the issue of redirecting to rapyuta.io dashboard on sign in every time the user signs out of rapyuta.io

+#### Documentation
+Access rapyuta.io's user documentation from the [home page](https://console.rapyuta.io/) of rapyuta.io